top of page

 Creative Projects

-In some classes, I push this idea even further.
-A group of BFA students in my Impressionism class painted portraits of each other and gave a presentation connecting them to the social and collaborative practices of the artists we studied.
-Others curated and designed virtual exhibitions—including one with interactive features.
+In some classes, I push this idea further.
+In my Impressionism course, a group of BFA students painted portraits of each other and gave presentations connecting them to the collaborative practices of the artists we studied.
+Others curated and designed virtual exhibitions, including one with interactive features.
+These projects not only deepen students’ understanding of course material but also encourage them to experiment with different modes of critical thinking and expression.

 As part of a fellowship, I mentored undergraduates through the CUNY Pipeline Program.